mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 Right in the middle of prediction.
 Prediction is fine, because in a sense it is true, teaching you who you are, or ... astrology ... told you what is your future.
 Yes it is.
 But, don’t believe.
 You should believe this, but, you shouldn't’ be stuck in there.
 You should be free from there, from from the thing or prediction.
 Because this is ... real ... of human life.
 In other words, still there is a chance you can create your life toward the future anyway, because basically anyway everyone is free.
 Nothing to limit, nothing to bound your life.
 Tied up with a certain idea.

 So even though ... prediction ... teach you, telling you the truth of your life.... fine.
 The truth is still limit of the truth.
 You have to know behind the truth.
 Don’t be cheated by the name truth.
 You have to know the real quality of the truth.
 Kick out the name of truth of your life, in the future, in the past.
 That’s fine.
-But you have to know real quality. for this, you have to kick off the clothes of naming truth, That is really our ... okay?
+But you have to know real quality. for this, you have to kick off the clouds of naming truth, That is really our ... okay?

 That’s why Hsueh Tou said, “Within the crystal palace, there’s no one who knows.”